Making a Statement of Work: Why SOW Management Isn’t Working

 Fortunately, there are ways to manage out-of-control SOW spend.
 Business Spend Management (BSM) technology offers managers the opportunity to benefit from a simplified user experience including all aspects of spend—from contracting to invoicing to payments—for all goods and services spend.

-With BSM, managers and executives can have improved visibility into spend, including total cost and status of projects.
+With BSM, managers and executives can have improved visibility into spend, including total cost and status of projects, and effectively implement vendor risk management.
 They can answer questions such as what does my relationship with my partner really encompass?
 What is the total cost of developing a new distribution center?
 Is there a risk from a vendor perspective?

 BSM technology improves control, avoids mismanaged spend, and enhances supplier performance management and mitigates risk.